 Examples of small boundaries and saying no, you can practice:

 - No, I won’t make chicken nuggets again.
 We had that at lunch.

 - I am going to bed at ten tonight.

 - I need help with the chores.
 I cannot do it all effectively.

 - I do not answer work emails after work hours.

-- No I cannot come into work today.
+- No, I cannot come to work today.
 It is my scheduled day off.

 - I’m sorry I cannot drive today.
 I did not get enough sleep to be safe.